 Let’s Take a Look @ Affiliate Tracking Software

-There are a few software options out there that can quickly [not necessarily cheaply] allow you to incorporate an affiliate program into just about any website.
+A few software options can quickly [not necessarily cheaply] allow you to incorporate an affiliate program into your website.

 Some options include:

-AffiliateWP is actually a WordPress plug-in that enables you to add affiliate capacity to your WP-built site.
-Competitively priced at $99 for 3 site licenses and $199 for those who want the additional pro add-ons the company offers.
+AffiliateWP is a WordPress plug-in that enables you to add affiliate capacity to your WP-built site.
+Priced at $149 annually for 1 site and $199 for 3 sites, AffiliateWP is an affordable alternative.

-LeadDynamo is a hosted affiliate program that provides you with customizable pages that will have you up-and-running within no time.
+LeadDynamo is a hosted affiliate program that provides customizable pages that will have you up and running within no time.

 Another affordable option, LeadDynamo is affordable at $49/month for websites with less than 3,000 unique visitors per month — and bumps to $59 or $79 per month for sites with larger traffic levels.

-A turn-off to this software, in my opinion, is that as your business grows, your affiliate software costs grow.
-I prefer fixed-costs options for software such as this.
+In our opinion, a turn-off to this software is that as your business grows, your affiliate software costs grow.
+We prefer fixed-cost options for software such as this.